-How to Make Oatmeal in the Slow Cooker (AND How to Freeze it!)
+Slow Cooker Steel Cut Oats (AND How to Freeze Oatmeal!)

-Meal prepping doesn’t have to be just for dinner, make your morning Oatmeal in the slow cooker or crock pot and then FREEZE it for speedy weekday breakfasts!
+Meal prepping doesn’t have to be just for dinner, make Slow Cooker Steel Cut Oats and then FREEZE it for speedy weekday breakfasts!
 The ultimate in grab and go breakfasts.

 We made it to the end of the week!
 It’s finally Friday and I’m looking forward to a relaxing weekend catching up on some much needed sleep.
 But like everyone else, Sunday’s are usually filled with prepping for the week ahead so I really only have one day or rest.
 Isn’t that just the limit?